 Music Fundamentals & Skills Assessment

 All students who audition for the music program should take the Music Fundamentals & Skills Assessment (MFSA) on the day of their live audition.
-If the student does not audition in person and is accepted to the university and music program, then the exam must be taken in the fall during New Student Orientation before the semester begins.
+Otherwise they will need to take the MFSA during New Student Orientation.